pantheon-systems/wordpress-bedrock-recommended/README.md

 While the architecture and directory structure of this upstream is unlikely to change, some notable things need to happen before this upstream is fully ready for prime time.

-* **`/packages/*` should be in their own repositories** - Right now, the `pantheon-wp-config`, `pantheon-wp-loader`, `pantheon-wp-muplugin` and `wordpress-integrations` packages are being loaded in as path repositories.
-Each of these should live in their own repositories, published on Packagist and pulled in via Composer.
 * **Development script** - In the future, it would be beneficial to have a script that set up the `/packages/` folder for local development on those individual repositories, so that you could do all development within a single environment.
 This script would clone those repositories into `/packages/` so they would be used in place of the Packagist versions.

 ## Contributing